What is Prior Acts Coverage and Why Is It Important?

 When purchasing a directors & officers policy, it’s important to take the time to understand all of the key conditions and possible exclusions that can determine the breadth of coverage your policy will provide.
 In most cases, a D&O policy will provide retrospective coverage for acts that were committed before the policy was purchased, as long as the insurer was notified of the wrongful act within the policy’s current period.

-Many D&O policies are issued with unlimited retroactive cover, however, there are insurers that do limit exposure by enforcing a prior acts date, which is why it’s important to be fully aware of the coverage limits (if any) that your policy stipulates.
+Many D&O policies are issued with unlimited retroactive cover.
+However, some insurers do limit exposure by enforcing a prior acts date, which is why it’s important to be fully aware of the coverage limits (if any) that your policy stipulates.

 D&O policies often include significant exclusions, among them a prior or pending litigation exclusion.
 If this exclusion is included, then the insurer will not provide cover for claims that company management knew about before the policy’s inception and ones they should have reported in past policy periods.
 In such instances, a prior/pending litigation date will be enforced, excluding coverage for claims that relate to litigation that commenced prior to the stated date.

-So for example, if a claim was filed against your company before this date and was later amended to include members of your management team, indemnity will be denied to your directors and officers as a result of the exclusion.
+So, for example, if a claim was filed against your company before this date and was later amended to include members of your management team, indemnity will be denied to your directors and officers due to the exclusion.

 For these reasons, it’s important for board members and other company executives to be very prudent when securing a D&O policy.
-Most importantly, they should be very familiar with the claims-made reporting conditions that are offered to them and, whenever possible, they should insist on an unlimited retroactive date.
+Most importantly, they should be very familiar with the claims-made reporting conditions offered to them, and whenever possible, they should insist on an unlimited retroactive date.

-This is why the importance of maintaining your coverage should be reiterated.
-When purchasing D&O and E&O policies, it’s vital to maintain your original prior acts date even when switching carriers to make sure that you are covered for all acts that occurred after the original coverage date so that you are not resetting that date every time you renew your policies.
+This is why the importance of maintaining coverage should be reiterated.
+When purchasing D&O and E&O policies, it’s vital to maintain your original prior acts date even when switching carriers to ensure that you are covered for all acts that occurred after the original coverage date and that you do not reset that date every time you renew your policies.

 If you need help understanding the nuances of claims-made policies such as D&O and E&O and the significance and need for prior acts coverage, feel free to reach out to one of our licensed, expert brokers at any time.